GustavoHCruz/RelativePositionsCalculator/README.md

 # RelativePositionsCalculator
-A calculator for analytic geometry with a dynamic menu integrated.
-Only works in Windows.
+A calculator for analytic geometry with a dynamic terminal menu integrated maded in C. Only works in Windows.